henry2004y/Batsrus.jl/docs/src/man/guide.md

 - Tecplot and VTK unstructured data formats have the same connectivity ordering for hexahedron, but different ordering for voxel (in VTK).
 A function `swaprows` is implemented to switch the orderings.
 - Because of the embarrassing parallelism nature of postprocessing, it is quite easy to take advantage of parallel approaches to process the data.

+## Units

+I learned from Yuxi that the YT package can handle automatic unit conversion, just like what I saw from the [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) package.

+Play with the unit package first, and learn the ideas.
+The ideas of how to make abstractions is more important than the unit conversion itself.

 ## Support for more complicated grid structures